sulfo/xml-sitemap-feed/readme.txt

 * WP 3.0 (normal and MS mode) ready

 = 3.4 =
-* bugfix: use home instead of siteurl for blog url for sitemap reference in robots.txt
+* BUGFIX: use home instead of siteurl for blog url for sitemap reference in robots.txt
 * code streamline and cleanup

 = 3.3 =